Request for Proposals: The Work of the Humanities in a Changing Climate

 All applicants must be enrolled in a doctoral degree program in a humanities discipline at a PhD-granting institution within the United States.
 Applicants may be at any stage of their doctoral work, but they cannot have already received the doctoral degree at the time the workshops take place.
 Ideally, applicants will have completed some coursework towards the PhD, and they may have been advanced to candidacy but are not yet finishing their dissertations.
 International students are eligible to apply, but are responsible for confirming their registration and eligibility status at their home universities; HWW is not responsible for issuing visa paperwork.

 Each fellow will receive a $5,000 prize intended to cover travel to and from the summer workshop, most meals, and all incidentals.
 Fellows will be expected to arrange and pay for their own travel using the funds from this stipend.
-The Chicago Humanities Festival will be arranging housing for all fellows at DeWitt Hotel & Suites in Chicago’s Gold Coast neighborhood.
+The Chicago Humanities Festival will be arranging housing for all fellows at DeWitt Hotel and Suites in Chicago’s Gold Coast neighborhood.
 All fellows will be expected to attend the entire workshop for the entire three weeks.

 - A completed application cover sheet (available here).